jesustorresdev/yakuake-session/README.md

   -w, --workdir <dir>       Set the working directory of the new tab to 'dir' --hold, --noclose         Do not close the session automatically when the command ends.
   -p <property=value>       Change the value of a profile property (only for KDE 4).
-  -e <cmd>                  Command to execute.
   -q                        Do not open yakuake window.
-  -t <title>                Set the title of the new tab
+  -t <title>                Set the title of the new tab -e <cmd>                  Command to execute.
+This option will catch all following arguments, so use it as the last option.
+  --fish | --nofish         Override default shell autodetection to enable or disable the fish shell support.
+  --debug                   Show yakuake_session debug information.

 Arguments:
-  args                      Arguments passed to command.
+  args                      Arguments passed to command (for use with -e).
 ```

 ## Action in Dolphin